 Everyone loves faster sites.
-Speed is important to human visitors as well as search engines and it’s certainly worth spending time on, to optimize.
+Speed is important to human visitors as well as search engines, and it’s certainly worth spending time on optimizing it.
 Here are a few tips that can make your multilingual site faster.

 Speed and performance optimization are an endless tunnel.
 No matter where you are, there’s always room for improvement.
 There are the simple and trivial optimization steps and the more advanced ones.
 The results you’ll get are very dependent on the amount of effort you’re willing to put in.

 First, it’s important to understand the basics.

 When a visitor goes to your site, they need to receive a response in the form of a page.

 Your first line of defense is page caching.
 Page caching will return the response from the disk, or from memory without asking WordPress to prepare it.
 Obviously, using page caching is the one most important step towards a fast site.

 In our sites, we use either WP Super Cache or W3TC.

 - WP Super Cache – easier to configure and harder to go wrong.
 We use that on low-traffic sites, where we just need page caching to avoid WordPress from processing each and every request.

 - W3TC – a complete package for speed optimization, requiring reasonable understanding of what you’re doing.
 When used correctly, W3TC can perform every optimization possible for your site.
 However, you need to understand what you’re doing and it’s possible to crash your site when you don’t.
 We use W3TC on wpml.org and wp-types.com, which are relatively high-traffic sites and speed is critical.
 We use every single feature in W3TC to squeeze out all the performance we can.